SitnicV/Windows-Apps/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) : The most comprehensive IDE for .NET and C++ developers on Windows for building web, cloud, desktop, mobile apps, services and games.
 - [Android Studio](https://developer.android.com/studio) : Get the official Integrated Development Environment (IDE) for Android app development.
 - [VSCodium](https://vscodium.com/) : VSCodium is a community-driven, freely-licensed binary distribution of Microsoft’s editor VS Code.
+- [Apache NetBeans](https://netbeans.apache.org/front/main/) : Development Environment, Tooling Platform and Application Framework.
+- [Programmer's Notepad](https://www.pnotepad.org/) : Simple Notepad for Programmers
+- [Oni](https://github.com/onivim/oni) : Oni is a new kind of editor, focused on maximizing productivity - combining modal editing with features you expect in modern editors.
+Oni is built with neovim, and inspired by VSCode, Atom, LightTable, and Emacs

 ### Web Design